Marianne-J/Data-Structures-Tutorial/tree.md

 ## Example

 Let's try creating a BST class in Python.
-I will only be completing part of it for this example; the rest you will complete in the "try it yourself" activity.
-I opted to exclude the remove function for both this example and the practice code as that is a bit more complicated.
+Only part of it will be completed for this example; the rest you will complete in the "try it yourself" activity.
+The remove function will be excluded for both this example and the practice code as that is a bit more complicated.

 ```python
 class BST():